Why Our First Outdoor Experiences Are More Important Than We Think

-In June, BLM-Utah, in partnership with Latinos in Action (LIA) and OARS, helped give 16 urban Latino high school students from Utah—most of whom had never camped or rafted before—their first multi-day outdoor experience.
+In June of 2016, BLM-Utah, in partnership with Latinos in Action (LIA) and OARS, helped give 16 urban Latino high school students from Utah—most of whom had never camped or rafted before—their first multi-day outdoor experience.

 On the trip, the students stepped out of their comfort zones as they conquered rapids on the Colorado River, slept under the stars, hiked on public lands and explored red rock canyons near Moab, Utah.